ColorfulSoft/DeOldify.NET/README.md

 </details>
 * Run Compile.sh
 * The DeOldify.NET.exe file will appear in the Implementation/Release folder.
 The application is ready to work!
-* Run application using `mono DeOldify.NET.exe` or using double click as in Windows.
+* Run application using "mono DeOldify.NET.exe" command in terminal or double click as in Windows.
 * **Use!**

 # Examples